-While you’re not allowed to climb Sakura-jima, there are several lookout points throughout Kagoshima where you can get a great view of this landmark of southern Japan.
+While you’re not allowed to climb Sakurajima, there are several lookout points throughout Kagoshima where you can get a great view of this landmark of southern Japan.
 Join us at Shiroyama Observation Point for fantastic views of the volcano, as well as Kagoshima Bay, or take a walk along the lava flows on your way to the Arimura Observatory before checking out even more highlights of this beautiful region of Japan.

 Kawachi Wisteria Garden

 Japan may be well known for its cherry blossoms, but we can’t help but be smitten by the botanical beauty of the wisteria.
 This is especially true after taking a stroll through the Kawachi Wisteria Garden in the southern city of Kitakyushu.
 Here, you can walk the famous tunnel of colorful cascading wisteria flowers, which feels a little like something out of a fairytale.
-But this isn’t a fantasy — the approximately 150 flowering wisteria plants (of more than 20 different species) that are used to create the tunnel are all real.
+But this isn’t a fantasy — the approximately 150 flowering wisteria plants (of more than 20 different species) used to create the tunnel are all real.

-In late April and early May, you’ll find the Fuji Matsuri (Wisteria Festival) in full bloom in Kitakyushu.
+In April and May, you’ll find the Fuji Matsuri (Wisteria Festival) in full bloom in Kitakyushu.
 This is the best time to visit the city and walk the wisteria tunnel for yourself.
 In fact, visit during any other time of the year, and you’ll find a tunnel of vines and very few flowers.
 Because this is such a popular festival, you’ll need to book your time in advance.
 If you ask us, there’s no better way to ring in another spring season than with a walk through the wisteria.

 The most impressive of Japan’s twelve original feudal-era castles, Himeji is more than a UNESCO World Heritage Site — it’s a symbol of Japan’s captivating past.
 Located west of Kobe and nicknamed Shirasagijo (the white heron castle), Himeji was initially constructed in the 14th century, and the current complex was completed in 1609.
 While it’s undergone extensive renovations over time, the castle and its grounds have remained unchanged for over 400 years.